LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

   are swapped as the first step to ensure that :math:`a > b`, after which we can repeatedly divide to get the GCD.

-- Division, of course, is a form of repetetive subtraction, so the way to divide by ``b`` is to repeatedly subtract it (from a) until ``a`` is no longer greater than ``b``.
+- Division, of course, is a form of repetitive subtraction, so the way to divide by ``b`` is to repeatedly subtract it (from a) until ``a`` is no longer greater than ``b``.